 These may help you decide what you’d like to do.
 You may currently be doing development work and love that, so being a developer could work for you.
 You may like to take on extra responsibility, which could cause you to move into a development team leader role.

 You may like to talk to people and work out what people want from a system – generally the role of a business analyst.
 You might like to manage a team of project managers, or you might be attracted to the world of system testing.
 It’s all up to you!

-A Long Term Plan For A Career – Know How to Get to the Destination
+Reason 2: Know How to Get to the Destination

 If you know what you want from your career, or roughly where you want to be at a certain point in time, this is a great first step.
 I’d probably say that’s the hardest part – working out what you want.